justingarfield/k8s-at-home-buildout/docs/04-vpn-and-pod-gateway.md

 This tutorial defaults to using Wireguard with Private Internet Access.

+## Overview of the pieces to this puzzle

 ## Create K8s Namespaces

 Pod Gateway related resources will require two namespaces to function properly in this stack.